some-guy250/AutoMonster/README.md

 To use the Auto Monster Project with the executable:

-1. Download the executable file for the Auto Monster Project from the [releases page](../../releases) on GitHub.
+1. Download the executable file for the Auto Monster Project from the [release page](../../releases) on GitHub.
-2. After downloading, simply run the executable file to start the automation process.
+2. After downloading, run the executable file to start the automation process.

 ## 🚨 Disclaimer